-\begin{restatable}{corollary}{cormultit}[Causal effect estimation in multi-treatment linear PLR with ICA] Under \cref{assum:lin_plr} and a linear PLR model with multiple treatments, ICA identifies multiple treatment effects at the global optimum of the loss in the infinite sample limit up to permutation. \end{restatable}
+\begin{restatable}[Estimating multiple treatment effects with ICA]{proposition}{cormultit} Under \cref{assum:lin_plr} in the multiple treatment linear PLR model (\cref{ex:lin_plr_multi_treatment}), ICA identifies all treatment effects at the global optimum of the loss in the infinite sample limit. \end{restatable} The proof in \cref{subsec:app_multi_T} parallels that for single treatments.

-The same proof applies as for \cref{lem:lin_plr_ica} (deferred to \cref{subsec:app_multi_T}), with the exception that the permutation of the treatments cannot be resolved.